CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.3.2 Firewall.txt

 ### 2 2 Manipulation

-If an attacker succeeds in gaining unauthorized access to a firewall system or a corresponding administration interface, he can arbitrarily manipulate files there.
+If an attacker succeeds in gaining unauthorized access to a firewall system or a corresponding administration interface, he can manipulate files there as he sees fit.
 For example, he can change the configuration, start additional services or install malicious software.
 Likewise, he can record the communication connections on the manipulated system.
 For example, the firewall rules can be changed to access the firewall and intranet of the institution from the Internet.
 Furthermore, an attacker can initiate a denial of service (DoS) attack by blocking access to individual server services in the policy.

 ### 2 3 Software vulnerabilities or errors